sfofgalaxy/JALMBench/README.md

 - `--output_text`: The output text path.
 - `--output_audio`: The output audio path (if applicable).

+---
+##### Supported Models:

+For detailed information on each model, please refer to their respective documentation or official websites.
 The short for model selection in the brackets.
 1. 💬 **SpeechGPT** (speechgpt)
 2. ⭐ **Spirit LM** (spirit)